How to stop nuisance calls

 Prevention is always better than a cure, especially for nuisance calls.

-Perhaps the best way to avoid unwanted calls is to carefully examine the checkboxes you're asked to tick when you buy something or sign up for a news email.
+Perhaps the best way to avoid unwanted calls is to carefully examine the checkboxes you're asked to tick when you buy something or sign up for a newsletter.

-Sometimes ticking the box gives the service provider freedom to share your details with any number of other companies, who could then share your details again with even more telephone sales companies.
+Sometimes ticking that box gives the service provider freedom to share your details with any number of other companies, who then share your details again, with even more telephone sales companies.

-If you want to make absolutely sure you don't get these calls, you have to look very closely at the companies you'd be allowing to contact you.
+If you want to make absolutely sure you don't get these calls, you’ll have to read the privacy policy and look at who exactly you're giving permission to contact you.
 If the small print mentions 'trusted parties' or 'third parties', you're allowing the company to pass on your details at will.

 Most of us will be used to getting junk calls on our mobiles.
-But as phishing scams become more sophisticated, it's a good idea to block nuisance calls before they have the chance to cost you any time or money.
+But as phishing scams become more sophisticated, it's a good idea to block nuisance calls before they even have the chance to cost you time and money.

 Whether you have an iPhone or an Android smartphone, you can block numbers through the settings on your phone.